quicwg/ops-drafts/draft-ietf-quic-manageability.md

 identify the frame type, and if needed skip over it.
 Note that the length of the frames is dependent on the frame type.
 In QUIC version 1, the packet is expected to only carry the CRYPTO frame and optionally padding frames.
-However, PADDING frames, which are each one byte of zeros, may also occur before or after the CRYPTO frame.
+However, PADDING frames, each consisting of a single zero byte, may also occur before or after the CRYPTO frame.

 Note that client Initial packets after the first do not always use the destination connection ID that was used to generate the Initial keys.
 Therefore,